Leask/halbot/README.md

     "private": ["[[CHAT_ID]]", "[[GROUP_ID]]", "[[CHANNEL_ID]]", ...],

     // OPTIONAL, string.
-    // Set this field if you want to use a `magic word` to authenticate the bot.
+    // Set some of these fields if you want to use a `magic word` to authenticate the bot.
     "magicWord": "[[Your Magic Word here]]",

     // OPTIONAL, string.